httpwg/http-extensions/draft-ietf-httpbis-priority.md

 # Scheduling and the CONNECT Method {#connect-scheduling}

-When a stream carries the CONNECT request, the scheduling guidance in this document applies to the frames on the stream.
+When a stream carries a CONNECT request, the scheduling guidance in this document applies to the frames on the stream.
 A client that issues multiple CONNECT requests can set the incremental parameter to `true`.
 Servers that implement the recommendations for handling of the incremental parameter in